 d.
 Discrimination with Respect to Employment and Occupation

 The law prohibits discrimination in employment based on sex, race, ethnicity, social origin, disability, religion, and political opinion.
 The law states that persons are entitled to “employment befitting for human beings according to their disabilities, their education, and their abilities.”
-Violations of the law carry a maximum penalty of four years in prison, which was not always a sufficient deterrent.
-In most cases the government did not effectively enforce these protections.
-There are no laws prohibiting discrimination based on sexual orientation or gender identity, national origin or citizenship, age, language, HIV-positive status, or having other communicable diseases.
+According to NGOs, these protections were not always guaranteed by employers or the government.
+No laws prohibit discrimination based on sexual orientation or gender identity, national origin or citizenship, age, language, HIV-positive status, or having other communicable diseases.

-No information was available to demonstrate government enforcement efforts during the year.
-The Ministry of Labor, Women’s Empowerment and Protection Agency, Ministry of Home Affairs, and National Development Planning Board, however, worked in partnership to reduce gender inequality, including supporting Equal Employee Opportunity Task Forces at the provincial, district, and municipal levels.
-The national task force continued to operate during the year.
+The Ministry of Labor, Women’s Empowerment and Child Protection Agency, Ministry of Home Affairs, and National Development Planning Board worked in partnership to reduce gender inequality, including supporting Equal Employee Opportunity Task Forces at the provincial, district, and municipal levels.

-According to the 2014 World Economic Forum Gender Gap Index, women made 31 percent less than men did for similar work, and approximately 57 percent less overall.
 Some activists said that in manufacturing, employers relegated women to lower-paying, lower-level jobs.
 Jobs traditionally associated with women continued to be significantly undervalued and unregulated.
 Under the labor law, domestic workers are not provided with a minimum wage, health insurance, freedom of association, an eight-hour workday, a weekly day of rest, vacation time, or safe work conditions.
-NGOs reported that abusive treatment and discriminatory behavior continued to be rampant.
+NGOs reported abusive treatment and discriminatory behavior continued to be rampant.

 e.
 Acceptable Conditions of Work

 Minimum wages varied throughout the country as provincial governors had authority to set a minimum wage floor and district heads had authority to set a higher rate.
-The government set a new formula in determining a wage floor based on the inflation rate and the country’s economic growth.
-The newly established Government Regulation No.78 Year 2015 on Wages introduced a new formula for provinces to calculate their minimum wage each year, beginning in 2016.
-The formula is calculated in each major city and province.
-The introduction of the formula was part of a government economic stimulus package that aims to increase investment and hiring by providing additional certainty to the annual calculation of minimum wage.
+In 2016 the government set a new formula in determining a wage floor based on the inflation rate and the country’s economic growth.

-The law establishes a 40-hour workweek, with one 30-minute rest period for every four hours of work.
-The law also requires at least one day of rest weekly.
-Companies often required a five-and-one-half or six-day workweek.
-The law prohibits excessive or compulsory overtime.
 The daily overtime rate was 1.5 times the normal hourly rate for the first hour and twice the hourly rate for additional overtime, with a maximum of three hours of overtime per day and no more than 14 hours per week.
-The law also requires employers to register workers and pay contributions to the state-owned health insurance agency.

 The law requires employers to provide a safe and healthy workplace and to treat workers with dignity.
 Workers can remove themselves from situations that endanger health or safety without jeopardy to their employment.

-Labor regulations, including minimum wage regulations, were generally enforced only for the estimated 30 percent of workers in the formal sector.
-Workers in the informal sector, amounting to approximately 70.3 million workers as of February 2016, were not afforded the same protections or benefits, as they have no legal work contract that can be supervised by labor inspectors.
-According to a credible source, the poverty line was IDR 16,775 ($1.25) a day.
+Labor regulations, including minimum wage regulations, were generally enforced only for the estimated 43 percent of workers in the formal sector.
+Labor regulations are not enforced in the informal sector, which accounts for 57 percent of the workforce.
+Workers in the informal sector, amounting to approximately 63 million workers as of February, were not afforded the same protections or benefits, as they have no legal work contract that can be supervised by labor inspectors.